sh1nu11bi/sifter/README.md

 Any suggestions for extra modules are welcome.
-Just submit an issue with your tool suggestion Otherwise for developers just submit a pull request
+Just submit an issue with your tool suggestion Otherwise for developers just submit a pull request.